kooparse/zalgebra/README.md

-eql | Return `true` if two vectors are equals sub | Construct new vector resulting from the substraction between two vectors add | Construct new vector resulting from the addition between two vectors scale | Construct new vector after multiplying each components by the given scalar cross | Construct the cross product (as vector) from two vectors (only for vec3) dot | Return the dot product between two vectors lerp | Linear interpolation between two vectors
+eql | Return `true` if two vectors are equals sub | Construct new vector resulting from the substraction between two vectors add | Construct new vector resulting from the addition between two vectors mul | Construct new vector resulting from the multiplication between two vectors scale | Construct new vector after multiplying each components by a given scalar cross | Construct the cross product (as vector) from two vectors (only for vec3) dot | Return the dot product between two vectors lerp | Linear interpolation between two vectors